REANNZ/tuakiri-doc/identity_providers/installing_a_shibboleth_3_x_idp.md

 Having done these steps early in the installation prevents them from slipping later on.

-Please note that historically, this guide was separately documenting installation of the uApprove application for users to grant consent over attribute release.
-This application has now been integrated into the main IdP application as the _consent_ module - and is therefore installed (and enabled) in a basic IdPV3 deployment.

 The IdP installation paths (IDP\_HOME) will be `/opt/shibboleth-idp` (default)

 Your IdP hostname will be **idp.****_institution.domain.ac.nz_**